School: School of Human Ecology

 4 hours of classroom teaching every week, 1 hour of supervision per week and 25 hours of field work (initiated by the participants in their respective field settings during the course duration).

-Process of application: Participants need to send their applications by email on or before 4th of June, 2017.
-The applications will be screened and suitable candidates will be called for a brief interview.
+Process of application: Participants need to send their applications by email on or before 30th of May, 2019.
+The applications will be screened and suitable candidates will be interviewed.
 Selected candidates will be informed by email.
 Once selected, participants need to fulfil all the requirements of course completion (including attendance for lectures, field work, supervision and course evaluation) in order to get the final certificate of completion.
 All matters related to the selection will be at the sole discretion of School of Human Ecology.
 Candidates will not be provided with accommodation facilities.

 Applications can be sent at: email@example.com and firstname.lastname@example.org